-31 December 2019 A\$'000 31 December 2018 A\$'000 Expense arising from equity settled share-based payment transactions 248 324
+31 December 31 December

+2019 2018

+A\$'000 A\$'000

+248 324

-(b) Description of share-based payment arrangements
+Description of share-based payment arrangements

 In 2010, the Company established the Staff Option Plan as part of the Group's Long-Term Incentive Plan to assist in the attraction, motivation and retention of senior executives and employees and to encourage their personal commitment to the Company.
 The plan forms a necessary part of the competitive packages offered by the Company in light of the markets in which it operates.
 The plan also creates an ownership mindset among participants and ensures business decisions and strategic planning has regard to the Company's long-term performance and growth.
 There are a number of different performance hurdles, exercise prices and vesting conditions dependent on the individual's position held.
 It is a vesting condition that the holder of options remains an employee or director at the time of vesting.
 There have been no cancellations or modification to the Staff Option Plan since it was established in 2010.